 prod: extra spacing is intentional, please retain in layout

 The first line shows a function definition, and the second line shows a fully annotated closure definition.
-The third line removes the type annotations from the closure definition, and the fourth line removes the braces that are optional, since the closure body only has one expression.
+The third line removes the type annotations from the closure definition, and the fourth line removes the brackets that are optional, because the closure body has only one expression.
 These are all valid definitions that will produce the same behavior when they’re called.

 Closure definitions will have one concrete type inferred for each of their parameters and for their return value.
 For instance, Listing 13-8 shows the definition of a short closure that just returns the value it receives as a parameter.
 This closure isn’t very useful except for the purposes of this example.
-Note that we haven’t added any type annotations to the definition: if we then try to call the closure twice, using a String as an argument the first time and an i32 the second time, we’ll get an error:
+Note that we haven’t added any type annotations to the definition: if we then try to call the closure twice, using a String as an argument the first time and a u32 the second time, we’ll get an error:

-Filename: src/main.rs
+src/main.rs

 let example_closure = |x| x;